 Monetary assets and liabilities denominated in foreign currencies are translated into Canadian dollars at the exchange rate in effect at year end.
 Operating revenue and expenses are translated at exchange rates prevailing on the transaction dates.
 Realized gains or losses arising from these translations are included in the statement of operations.
-Unrealized gains or losses are included in the statement of remeasurement gains, except to the extent they relate to deferred contributions, in which case they are added to the balance.
+Unrealized gains or losses are included in the statement of remeasurement gains.